stacks-network/docs/_ios/tutorial.md

 1. Open the `ViewController.swift` file.
-2. Add an import both for `Blockstack` and for `SafariServices`.
+2. Add an import both for `Blockstack`.

    ```
 	 import UIKit
 	 import Blockstack
-	 import SafariServices
 	 ```

 3. Add a private `updateUI()` function.